 When it comes to real-time programmatic ad buying, every second counts.
 How often does the DSP get updated?
 What is the service level agreement in terms of response to technical support?
 Do they offer a managed service option?
 The managed service option may be useful for large advertisers, or advertisers just getting started.

 Evaluate the audiences and how you can reach them

 Can you reach audiences to which you are most relevant?
 How sophisticated are the insights?
 What data parameters can you use?
-Test your advertising placements using your brand’s audience behaviours and lifestyles.
+Test your advertising placements using your brand’s audience behaviors and lifestyles.

 Amazon DSP for programmatic media buying

 Amazon DSP is a demand-side platform that enables advertisers to programmatically buy display, video ads, and audio ads both on and off Amazon sites and apps.
 It is available to advertisers who sell on Amazon and those who don’t.
 Brands can reach new and engaged audiences through high-quality, brand-safe inventory that includes Amazon-owned sites, such as IMDb or Twitch, and leading publishers’ sites.
 Amazon DSP also provides reporting during and after campaigns at no additional cost to advertisers.

 Amazon DSP can be used to support various marketing goals and offers flexibility in how much or how little advertisers would like to control their campaigns.
 They can take a hands-on approach, creating their own ads and staying in full control of the buying process.
 Or they can make use of Amazon Ads creative templates or video creative builder, plus opt for managed service.